dreamcatcher-tech/network/Inbox/2025-08-24 1002 using codex cli with mcp servers.md

 The fact that we need this building block is the key - we had previously been making these things appear by using haphazard ways of interacting with the model, but the codex thing lifts it up one level higher.

 But what are we trying to do with this ?

+control the graph of executing agents using fibers on the root repo.
+Shows the parent child relationship, and the cross agent interactions.